Thank you for visiting the Widewater Elementary Counseling Department!

 Individual Counseling: Individual counseling is available for students experiencing a particular concern.
 Counseling in the school is offered on a short-term basis, and primarily is designed to help children cope with specific issues.
 Parents and/or teachers may recommend a child for individual counseling.
 Permission is required for children to receive counseling services on a regular basis.
 However, children have self-referral slips if they wish to meet with a counselor occasionally during the school year.
 As professional school counselors, we believe that children have the right to confidentiality.
 However, we will always keep the best interests of the child first, and we use our best discretion when informing parents of information shared in counseling.

 School Counseling Mission Statement

-It is the mission of the School Counseing Program at Widewater Elementary School to recognize and respect the unique qualities of each student and guide all students toward academic, personal/social, and career success.
-By colloborating with other edcuators, the families of students, and members of the community, using a comprehensive gudiance program, maintaining high expectations for all students, and addressing barriers to learning, we aim to provide students with the skills, knowledge, and attitude to become effective learners and productive members of their communitites.
+It is the mission of the School Counseling Program at Widewater Elementary School to recognize and respect the unique qualities of each student by guiding all students toward academic, personal/social, and career success.
+By working together with all Wildcat Team members, we strive to maintain high expectations for all students while addressing barriers to learning.
+We aim to provide students with the skills, knowledge, and attitude to become effective learners and productive members of their communities.

 School Counseling Philosophy and Beliefs

 - All students' dignity and culture, including race, ethnicity, gender, abilities, disabilities, religion, home language, socio-economic status, and sexual orientation, should be respected and valued.

 - School counseling is an essential and integral part of the overall education process.

 - All students will have access to a comprehensive, developmental school counseling program run by a Master's level, state certified professional school counselor.

 - The school counseling program, which is concerned with ALL students, has a goal of being collaborative, proactive, and responsive.